joeyguerra/juphjacs/SERVER_GUIDE.md

 The server will:
 - Load your `site.config.mjs` configuration
 - Build your site from the `pages/` directory
-- Start a development server with hot-reload
-- Watch for file changes and rebuild automatically

-### Configuration

 Create a `site.config.mjs` file (see `site.config.example.mjs` for a template):